mark-casey/pansi/README.md

 **servisParams**: A data structure that stores these other parameters that define a servis, which takes the form of an Ansible group_vars file named for the servisName.

-**provider**: Hosts are provided by providers.
+**providr**: Hosts are provided by providrs.
 These are Infrastructure as a Service (IAAS) providers such as EC2 and Rackspace.
-Providers' names are semi-arbitrary, as long as they match in the couple of places they are defined in pansi.
-Providers are actually a reference to an individual tennant/project/VPC-subnet within an IAAS provider (as opposed to the entire IAAS company, or everything a you host there... which would be too broad).
-Example provider names might be 'awapne2' if you had a single VPC in the Asia-Pacific Northeast-2 region of AWS or 'raxord2' for the second of two Rackspace accounts that deploy into the ORD datacenter in Chicago.
+Providrs' names are semi-arbitrary, as long as they match in the couple of places they are defined in pansi.
+Providrs are actually a reference to an individual tennant/project/VPC-subnet within an IAAS provider (as opposed to the entire IAAS company, or everything a you host there... which would be too broad).
+Example providr names might be 'awapne2' if you had a single VPC in the Asia-Pacific Northeast-2 region of AWS or 'raxord2' for the second of two Rackspace accounts that deploy into the ORD datacenter in Chicago.